lee-data/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

     7) Elderly (70 years and above): 100

-Note:
-    I believe these sample sizes can be achieved, because:

-    - The University of Toronto community has about 800,000 people including enrolled students (about 100,000), faculty and staff members (about 16,500) and alumni (about 680,000).
-(Source: https://www.utoronto.ca/about-u-of-t/quick-facts?form=MG0AV3)

-    - Toronto Union Station transports > *300,000* people everyday.
-(Source: https://www.groundedlifetravel.com/toronto-union-station-a-complete-guide/?form=MG0AV3)

-    - Toronto International Pearson Airport has about *35,000* passengers everyday.
-(Source: https://www150.statcan.gc.ca/n1/daily-quotidien/221208/dq221208e-eng.htm?form=MG0AV3 - where it mentions they have about 13 million passengers in 2020, which by calculation would be about 35,000 people everyday).

-    - Busy supermarket stores like Loblaws, No Frills, and Metro, may have about *1,500 - 3,000* visitors everyday (by rough estimates).

 # Observational Units:

 The observational units are the *individual participants who complete the survey*.